StavYer/Ex5/README.md

 - Itay Cohen

 ## Technical Details
+- If Node.js isn't install install it and run `npm init -y` in terminal
+- Also run in terminal `npm install vite`
 - Run the server with: `node index.js`
 - Access at http://localhost:8000 in your web browser

+## Additional Features Implemented
+- None

+## Known Issues or Limitations
+- None